Frankie-Figz/HW_Wireframe/README.md

 The left side has a section header called "section" and a sub-section for "article", "h1,h2,h3" and "p". <br>

 Most of the dimensions were handled in percentages in order to manage the re-sizing adaquately. <br>

+To view the generation of this website go to : https://frankie-figz.github.io/HW_Wireframe/ <br>